sjsarsa/edm_eeg_confusion_detection/README.md

 <img src="https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/plots_and_images/plot_zero_pad_baseline_predefined.png" height="250"/>

 The accuracy line here lies behind the ROC-AUC score and we can see that the Mehmani's model performance seems similar to decision tree based classifiers when predicting the pre-defined difficulty.
 Interestingly the way we even out the data has a huge efect on model performance as can be seen from comparing the plots with truncated and zero padded data.
 For predicting student-defined labels the effect was the opposite for all models.

-### Image Data
-Using image data to classify predefined difficulty will overfit on the training set, unless significant pre-processing is done.
-This is because the videos defined as 'easy' are almost all videos from Khan Academy.
-The 'difficult' videos typically feature a physical lecturer in front of a blackboard.
-The initial intention was for the model to learn interesting features from the video data, however given the small size of the dataset and the clear visual distinctions between the two classes, it's likely to only learn that many grayscale values close to 0 (black) indicate 'easy' videos.

 ### Subtitle Vectors
 Using the baseline models as a comparison, we found a couple of models worked well in utilizing the information encoded within the subtitle vectors.
 This indicates that the averaged ELMo embeddings carry enough semantic meaning to distuingish the difficult videos from non-difficult videos in this dataset.